 Ingredients

-If you love Asian cuisine, you probably already have most of these ingredients in your pantry:
+If you love Asian cooking, chances are you’ve already got most of this in your pantry (go you!):

 Beef marinade